MFA - Frequently Asked Questions

 Q. Are there other types of funding available?

 A. The GTA position comes with a tuition waiver (however, students are still responsible for paying university fees) and a stipend.
 The standard stipend is $9,000, but some enhanced stipends are available.
 All students who indicate that they would like to be considered for a Graduate Teaching Assistantship will automatically be considered for these enhanced stipends.
-Some students opt to work at the University Center for Excellence in Writing, especially those who begin in Spring terms, as the UCEW hires during both Fall and Spring terms.
+Some students opt to work at the University Center for Excellence in Writing.
 Students can also search for student employment at FAU.

 Q. What specializations do the faculty have?